The tautological rings of the moduli spaces of stable maps: The higher genus tautological systems

 Finally, one can define the higher genus tautological systems.
 It is beyond the scope of this paper to discuss this case, but its study in the context of Gromov-Witten theory will be of interest.
 One possible application of these ideas concerns reconstruction of Gromov-Witten invariants.
 A genus $0$ example is worked out in our paper \cite {O2} exploiting the relations between the tautological classes.

-\section{The higher genus tautological systems.}
+\section{The higher genus tautological systems}

-To define the tautological systems $\mathcal R$ for non-convex targets or higher genera we need to make use of the virtual fundamental classes.
+To define the tautological systems $\mathcal R$ for targets $X$ other than $G/P$'s or in higher genera we need to make use of the virtual fundamental classes.
 As the moduli spaces involved are not necessarily smooth, we will ignore any possible {\it ring} structure $\mathcal R$ may have.

-We let $\mathcal R\subset A_{\star}(\overline {\mathcal M}_{0,n}(X, \beta))$ be the minimal system satisfying the requirements: \begin {itemize} \item $ev_{1}^{\star}\alpha_1\cdot \ldots\cdot ev_{n}^{\star}\alpha_n \cdot \psi_1^{a_1}\cdot \ldots\cdot\psi_{n}^{a_n}\cap \left[\overline {\mathcal M}_{g,n}(X, \beta)\right]^{vir} \in \mathcal R,\text { for all } \alpha_i\in A^{\star}(X), \; a_i\geq 0$; \item The system is closed under pushforward by the forgetful morphisms; \item The system is closed under the gluing maps. \end {itemize}
+We let $\mathcal R_{g, n, \beta}\subset A_{\star}(\overline {\mathcal M}_{g,n}(X, \beta))$ be the minimal system satisfying the requirements: \begin {itemize} \item $ev_{1}^{\star}\alpha_1\cdot \ldots\cdot ev_{n}^{\star}\alpha_n \cdot \psi_1^{a_1}\cdot \ldots\cdot\psi_{n}^{a_n}\cap \left[\overline {\mathcal M}_{g,n}(X, \beta)\right]^{vir} \in \mathcal R_{g, n, \beta},\text { for } \alpha_i\in A^{\star}(X), \; a_i\geq 0$, \item the system is closed under pushforward by the forgetful morphisms, \item the system is closed under the gluing maps. \end {itemize}